worepix/doc-chester/source/hardware/about_base.rst

    :alt: Base Module

 The **Base Module** works as a mechanical stand for the HARDWARIO units.
-With the exception of the **Battery Module**, you can plug any other HARDWARIO IoT Kit module into a standardized socket available on the **Base Module**.
+With the exception of the **Battery Module**, you can plug any other HARDWARIO TOWER - Industrial IoT Kit module into a standardized socket available on the **Base Module**.
 It also features a **prototyping area** for soldering your circuits.

 This module can be used as a stand on a desk (four rubber feet assure stable position on a surface),